 Under the National Housing Trust Act a Self-Employed person is someone gainfully occupied in Jamaica who, in relation to that occupation, is not employed by someone (other than himself/herself) or some company (that he/she does not own).

-If you are registering as a self-employed person please click here for more information.
+If you are registering as a self-employed person please visit the Tax Administration Jamaica website for more information.

 If you are not sure whether you are self-employed, please take a look at the list below.

 Self-Employed persons fall in one of the following 7 categories –